CRPS DIAGNOSIS & PROGNOSIS

 Information on CRPS/RSD diagnosis and prognosis

-Currently there is NO ACTUAL ONE TEST that will give a definite positive diagnosis of Complex Regional Pain Syndrome / Reflex Sympathetic Dystrophy (CRPS/RSD).
+Currently there is no one particular clinical test that will give a definite positive diagnosis of Complex Regional Pain Syndrome / Reflex Sympathetic Dystrophy (CRPS/RSD).
 In a study (Shah, H. & Kirchner, J.S.
 2011) they said that:

 “Complex regional pain syndrome (CRPS) is a challenging pain condition for doctors and patients…”